UroLift System (NeoTract Inc.) for Treatment of Benign Prostatic Hyperplasia

 AT A GLANCE

-Focus of Report: This health technology assessment focuses on the use of the Impella CP device for the management of cardiogenic shock (CS).
+Focus of Report: This health technology assessment focuses on use of the UroLift System for treatment of lower urinary tract symptoms (LUTS) secondary to benign prostatic hyperplasia (BPH).

 Download the report to continue reading...